 Arizona State University is one of three partner institutions, including Georgetown University and the University of California Humanities Research Institute, in the United States to have been awarded a grant from the Modern Language Association and Andrew W. Mellon Foundation: Connected Academics: Preparing Doctoral Students of Language and Literature for a Variety of Careers.

 ASU’s plan for the project is an ambitious set of innovations to traditional graduate training in languages and literature.
-It augments curricula, expands para-curricular programming (including internship opportunities), and sharpens the process of mentoring.
+ASU will augment curricula, expand para-curricular programming (including internship opportunities), and sharpen the process of mentoring.